 The best place to find out about these topics is your local Rural Fire Service brigade.
 On this website you can find the contact details of every brigade in NSW.
 When you meet them look for the oldest and grubbiest uniform you can find – you will be sure to get some valuable local knowledge and interesting stories!
 (And possibly a few bad jokes).
 Our doors are open.

-Check local media and social media for a Get Ready Weekend event near you.
-A fantastic opportunity for face to face time with your local volunteers.
+Check local media and social media for a Get Ready Weekend event near you (usually held in September each year).
+However, due to the COVID-19 pandemic this year, some Brigades may run this earlier via Social Media.
+A fantastic opportunity to engage with your local volunteers.